nice-game-hints/deponia/06-garbage-mine/060-goal-to-bike-mine/index.md

 You are too tense.
 It is a challenging situation.
 As Rufus said, you should ask help from Doc about your fidgety challenges.
 Ask about challenges and then about fidgety.

 # Fixating
-Doc is fixating and giving you instructions.
+Doc is fixating and giving you instructions
  - [Lodge a feet behind you](062-feet.md)
  - Fixate on a point ^[Just watch the Horizon]
  - [Tell the world who you are](063-world.md)